-- Ridiculously Cute Critter: A plot point; Dave becomes evil because penguins in general are so cute they keep stealing his attention everywhere he goes.
+- Ridiculously Cute Critter: A plot point; Dave becomes evil because penguins, in general, are so cute they keep stealing his attention everywhere he goes.
 Near the end of the movie, Private uses his cuteness to save the day, and in the stinger Mort uses his to change Private.
-For examples that aren't in-universe, there's the four younger, smaller versions of the main penguins in the beginning, especially Private, who's newly hatched and pretty much just a ball of white and grey feathers.
+For examples that aren't in-universe, there are the four younger, smaller versions of the main penguins in the beginning, especially Private, who's newly hatched and pretty much just a ball of white and grey feathers.

 - Road Trip Across the Street: After mistaking Shanghai for Dublin, the penguins mail themselves to Shanghai, where they think Dave will strike next.
 The mail truck picks them up and drives off... then drives back and drops the penguins back where they started.Skipper: So this is it; Shanghai's famous Little Dublin District.

 - Rubber Man; Dave and the rest of the Octopi, who stretch and contort themselves in a way very appropriate for boneless cephalopods.

 - Rummage Fail: A dramatic example as Skipper desperately heimlichs Rico looking for the paper clip to pick the lock to their cage in order to save Private, but are unable to find it because Rico left it in the lock he picked earlier in the movie and Private has it.

 - Running Gag:

 - Dave's orders to his squid minions coincidentally sounding like the name of an actor.
 It gets to the point where he delivers multiple ones in the span of a few minutes, rapid-fire.Dave: Nicolas, cage them!